Gloryhound: Electric Dusk (April 2010–September 2012)

-Smoke on the Nation Tour 2012
+Smoke on the Nation Tour (2012)

 In January 2012, Gloryhound was announced as direct support for Deep Purple on the Atlantic Canadian leg of Deep Purple's "Smoke on the Nation Tour".
 The tour included performances at Mile One Centre, Halifax Metro Centre and two nights at Casino New Brunswick.
 Gloryhound's sets received robust critical reception, prompting one reviewer at Mile One Centre to declare that "Gloryhound were the priests in a temple for old gods."

-Here and Now Tour support at Magnetic Hill 2012
+Here and Now Tour support at Magnetic Hill (2012)

-On 24 April 2012, Gloryhound announced via Facebook that the band would be returning to Moncton for a performance at the Magnetic Hill Concert Site on 7 July 2012.
-The all-day concert was the only Maritime date on Nickelback's Here and Now Tour 2012-13, and included performances by Three Days Grace, I Mother Earth, The Arkells and My Darkest Days.
+On 24 April 2012, Gloryhound announced via Facebook that the band would be returning to Moncton for a performance at the Magnetic Hill Concert Site on July 7, 2012.
+The all-day concert was the only Maritime date on Nickelback's Here and Now Tour 2012–2013, and included performances by Three Days Grace, I Mother Earth, Arkells, and My Darkest Days.